Important notice on the COVID-19 / Corona situation - state of February 2021:

-Filming on public grounds is allowed and permits can be applied for at the local authorities.
+Filming in closed interior sets and studios as well as on exterior public grounds is allowed and permits can be applied for at the local authorities.
 All film crews working in public have to follow authority regulations and safety protocols to minimize the infection risks.
-Please find english guidelines for working in Germany here: https://eufcn.com/guidelines-production-during-covid-19/
+Please find english guidelines for working in Germany here: COVID-19 Guidlines

 Due to the COVID-19 pandemic, restrictions are in place for entry into Germany from a large number of countries.
 Moreover, persons arriving from many countries are obliged to self-isolate for a period of 10 days.
 Details are available here: https://www.auswaertiges-amt.de/en/coronavirus/2317268#content_1